kyeah/LiteTurn/README.md

 At HackTX 2014, we developed a prototype consumer product that used Myo gesture and orientation sensors to detect turn signal gestures, Android GPS bearing information to detect turn completions, and a wireless Spark Core hooked up to a 24-Neopixel LED ring that acted as turn lights.
 These products were available at hand, but could be easily replaced by a consumer smartwatch and a cheap microcontroller + bluetooth chip to provide lower energy usage, lower costs, and more accurate recognition.

 The product was further developed as part of the CS386W Wireless Networking course at The University of Texas at Austin.
-The paper draft can be found [here](http://kyeh.me/img/projects/liteturn-final.pdf), with the accompanying presentation located [here](http://kyeh.me/img/projects/liteturn-pres.pdf).
+The final research paper can be found [here](http://kyeh.me/img/projects/liteturn-final.pdf), with the accompanying presentation located [here](http://kyeh.me/img/projects/liteturn-pres.pdf).

 In the future, the hope is to develop LiteTurn into a system that can detect the following activities in real-time: